Natalie du Toit

 Natalie du Toit OIG MBE (/dᵿˈtɔɪ/; born 29 January 1984) is a South African swimmer.
 She is best known for the gold medals she won at the 2004 Paralympic Games as well as the Commonwealth Games.
 She was one of two Paralympians to compete at the 2008 Summer Olympics in Beijing; the other being table tennis player Natalia Partyka.
-Du Toit became the third amputee ever to qualify for the Olympics, where she placed 16th in the 10K, "Marathon", swim.
+Du Toit became the third amputee ever to qualify for the Olympics, where she placed 16th in the 10 km swim.

 Early life

 Du Toit was born in Cape Town, South Africa and attended Timour Hall Primary school.
 She began competing internationally in swimming at the age of 14.
-In February 2001 her left leg was amputated at the knee after she was hit by a car while riding her scooter back to school after swimming practice.
+In February 2001, her left leg was amputated at the knee after she was hit by a car while riding her scooter back to school after swimming practice.
 She was 17 at the time.
 Three months later, before she had started walking again, she was back in the pool with the intention of competing in the 2002 Commonwealth Games.
 Du Toit swims without the aid of a prosthetic limb.

 She completed her scholastic education at the Reddam House, Cape Town after which she studied for a Bachelor of Science degree at the University of Cape Town, specializing in genetics and physiology.
 In her free time she does motivational speaking.